 An early relapse (in the first few days or weeks after your quit day) is a common part of the quitting journey.

 To maximise your chance of quitting next time, there are a few things to consider:

 Research shows that the most effective way to quit is:

 Counselling / behavioural support + nicotine replacement therapy (NRT) or quitting medication

 Coaching means getting advice and support.
 Quitline is the best coach.
 QuitCoach is another proven method of support.
 Your coach might be a website, a self-help book, a quit course leader, or a doctor or other health professional with special training to help people quit.
 A coach can give you motivation, tips, support and confidence.
 To get the best out of your coach see effective coaching.

 If you did use them, the following questions may be relevant:

 See Choosing the best way to quit for more information.

-Many smokers are taken by surprise when they relapse down the track (when everything seemed to be going well).
+Many smokers are taken by surprise when they relapse further down the track, when everything seems to be going well.